mackorone/spotify-playlist-archive/README.md

 > Daily snapshots of public Spotify playlists

-I like Spotify's playlists.
+Spotify's playlists are great.
 I like that they're updated once in a while - change is good!
 I don't like, however, that it's impossible to see older versions.
 How am I supposed to remember the name of that song I really liked?
 Apparently, I'm not alone: see